Polski

 Українська

-Putin read out data on Russia's "success" in economy from a tablet: the Kremlin boss lied about pensions and tariffs
+Putin reads out data on Russia's "success" in economy from a cheat sheet: how he lies about pensions and tariffs

 Kseniya KapustynskaNews

-On December 14, Russian dictator Vladimir Putin boasted of the "achievements" of the Russian economy during a "direct line" call, reading off a chart.
+On December 14, Russian dictator Vladimir Putin boasted of the "achievements" of the Russian economy during a "direct line" event, reading them out from a paper.
 According to him, Russia is increasing its Gross Domestic Product, and citizens do not need to fear accelerating inflation, although in reality millions of Russian families have to cut back on spending due to a significant rise in prices.
-In addition, it turned out that the Kremlin's master either does not know or is lying about how many times utility rates have been raised in Russia and how many times pensions have been raised.
+In addition, it turned out that the Kremlin either does not know or is lying about how many times utility rates and pensions have been raised in Russia.

-After the question "What can you be proud of in the economy?"
-Putin pulled out a printout of a table from his folder."I brought the tablet.
+After the question "What can you be proud of in the economy?", Putin pulled out a paper from his folder.
+"I brought the calculations.
 There's nothing here that we don't know," the dictator said, carefully examining the document, which he had probably never read before.

 "The most important indicator of economic growth is GDP growth, which is expected to reach 3.5% by the end of the year.
-This means that we have recovered the decline of last year, which was 2.1%, so we have recovered the decline and made a serious step forward.
-Inflation has risen - it is expected to reach 7.5-8%, but the Central Bank and the government are taking measures," Putin read out.
+This means that we have recovered the decline of last year, which was 2.1%, so we have made a serious step forward.
+Inflation has risen (it is expected to reach 7.5-8%), but the Central Bank and the government are taking measures," Putin read out.

-He also said that the level of the Russian economy is allegedly "sufficient to not only feel confident, but to move forward."
-At the same time, he made no secret of the fact that he was talking primarily about the development of the military economy, not the welfare of his citizens.
+He also said that the level of the Russian economy is allegedly "sufficient to not only feel confident but even to move forward."
+At the same time, he admited that he was talking primarily about the development of the military economy, not the welfare of his citizens.

-"The margin of safety is provided by many factors: high consolidation of Russian society, stability of the financial and economic side, and the growth of the capabilities of our power component - the army and security agencies," Putin said.
+"The margin of safety is provided by many factors: high consolidation of Russian society, stability of the financial and economic side, and the growth of the capabilities of our power component, namely the army and security agencies," Putin said.

 The dictator also addressed the issue of excessive profits of Russian banks, which outrage ordinary Russians.
 According to Putin, this should make Russians happy.
 "Banks will earn more than 3 trillion rubles ($33.5 billion).
 This is good news for people who keep money in Russian bank accounts," Putin said.